josephharrisonbraze/braze-docs/_docs/_user_guide/engagement_tools/locations_and_geofences/creating_geofences.md

 Geofences are managed in the **Locations** page in the **Engagement** section.
 Geofences are organized into geofence sets - a group of geofences that can be used to segment or engage users throughout the platform.
 Example geofence sets include `All Northeast Regional Stores` or `September Events`.
 A given geofence set may only contain up to 10,000 geofences.

-## Creating Geofence Sets Manually
+## Creating geofence sets manually

 ![Geofence Location Main Screen][1]

 Once you have created a geofence set, you can manually add geofences by drawing them on the map.
 We recommend creating geofences with a radius of at least 100 meters for optimal functionality.

-## Creating Geofence Sets via Bulk Upload
+## Creating geofence sets via bulk upload

 Geofences may be uploaded in bulk as a GeoJSON object of type `FeatureCollection`.
 Each individual geofence is a `Point` geometry type in the feature collection.
 The properties for each feature require a `"radius"` key, and an optional `"name"` key for each geofence.